jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 be set appropriately for the underlying pixel type of the input range (typically pixels are scaled from 0 to 255 or 0 to 1.
 All three histograms are then concatenated together to produce a single color histogram feature vector.

 In order to select a good color space and appropriate parameters for these methods, we extracted features on the provided small test set of vehicle and non-vehicle images, split the images into train and test sets, trained a linear SVC classifier, and compared accuracy scores for various parameter values.
 The two best color spaces were found to be 'YCrCb' and 'LUV', giving scores in the 90 and above percentile range, where as other choices produced scores in the high 80s or less.
+In the end I settled on 'YCrCb'.
 A resolution of 16x16 for the spatial feature and 48 bins for the color histogram feature produced the best results.
 Later however,  when running against the project video it was found that reducing resolution to 16x16 produced too many false positive detections, so I returned to 32x32.

 ### HOG Features